The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 In the case of tax and social security breaches, where self-cleansing does not apply, the bidder should not be excluded if they:

-In the case of tax and social security breaches, the bidder should not be excluded if they have fulfilled their obligations by paying or entered into a binding agreement with the view to paying monies due or the obligation to repay otherwise ceases.
+In the case of tax and social security breaches, the bidder should not be excluded if they have fulfilled their obligations by paying or have entered into a binding agreement with the view to paying monies, due or the obligation to repay otherwise ceases.

 When considering any self-cleansing measures, organisations must consider all relevant factors.
 This includes the gravity and particular circumstances of the criminal offence or misconduct.

-Questions relating to exclusion grounds are contained in the SPD (Scotland).
-You must use the SPD (Scotland) document for all Route 3 procurements.
-More information on the SPD (Scotland) and the Standardised Statements is contained in the SPD (Scotland) station.
+Questions relating to exclusion grounds are contained in the SPD.
+You must use the SPD for all Route 3 procurements.
+More information on the SPD and the Standardised Statements is contained in the SPD station.

 A document containing a set of "standardised statements" has been developed to support you in explaining the exclusion criteria to bidders.
 Within the standardised statement document, is information that can be added to your contract notice in section II.2.14 (Additional Information) The Standardised Statements document can be found at the bottom of the page.